muniworth/fp-onboarding/FunctionalProgramming/README.md

 ```
 and use it to simplify the implementation of `haveSeen'xyz'`.

-### Exercise ?: An Alternative Representation of State Effects
+### Exercise: An Alternative Representation of State Effects

 Suppose we instead define the state effect as follows:
 ```Haskell